-Spouse/Domestic Partner Coverage For all active and inactive members, 60% of male participants and 35% of female participants where receive a retiree health subsidy are assumed to be married or have a qualified domestic partner and elect dependent coverage.
-Of these covered spouses/domestic partners, 100% are assumed to continue coverage if the retiree predeceases the spouse/domestic partner.
+Health Care Cost Subsidy Trend Rates (continued) Trend is to be applied to premium for shown fiscal year to calculate next fiscal year's projected premium.
+First Fiscal Y ear is July 1, 2021 through Ju ne 30, 2022.
+Dental Premi um Trend 4.00% for all years Medicare Pa rt B Premium Trend 4.50% for all years Spouse/Domestic Partner Coverage For all active and inactive members, 60% of male participants and 35% of female participants where receive a retiree health subsidy are assumed to be married or have a qualified domestic partner and elect dependent coverage.
+Of these covered spouses/domestic partners, 100% are assume to continue coverage if the retiree predeceases the spouse/domestic partner.
 Male retirees are assumed to be 4 years older than their female spouses/domestic partners.
 Female retirees are assumed to be 2 years younger than their male spouses/domestic partners.
-Participation Retiree Medi cal and Dental Coverage Election: Service Range (Years) Percent Covered 1 (%) 10 - 14 60 15 - 19 80 20 - 24 90 25 and over 95 1 For deferred vested members, we assume an election percent of 50% of these rates.
-Health Care Reform In both the funding valuation and the GASB Statements No. 74 and 75 actuarial valuations for financial reporting purposes as of June 30, 2019, we included the impact of the projected excise tax on certain high cost medical plans ("Cadillac Tax") beginning in 2022 as prescribed by the Affordable Care Act (ACA) and related statutes.
-Subsequent to the June 30, 2019 valuations, the excise tax was repealed.
-The excise tax is no longer reflected beginning with the June 30, 2020 valuations for funding and financial reporting purposes.
-Administrative Expenses No administr ative expenses were valued separate ely from the premium costs.
+Participation Retiree Medi cal and Dental Coverage Part cipation: Service Range (Years) Percent Covered 1 (%) 10 - 14 60 15 - 19 80 20 - 24 90 25 and over 95 1 For deferred vested members, we assume an election percent of 50% of these rates.
+Health Care Reform The valuation does not reflect the potential impact of any future changes due to prior or pending legislations.
+Administrative Expenses No administrative expenses were valued separately from the premium costs.
 Plan Design Development of plan liabilities was based on the substantive plan of benefits in effect as described in Exhibit III.
-Assumption Changes Since Prior Valuation Starting premium costs and first year trends were updated to reflect 2021 calendar year premium data.
-Reflect upda ted trends to project future medical o osts after 2020/2021.
-The excise tax on high costs health plans ("Cadillac Tax") was removed to reflect the recent repeal effective as of December 20, 2019.
-Economic and demographic assumptions have been updated based on the July 1, 2016 through June 30, 2019 Actuarial Experience Study.
+Assumption Changes Since Prior Valuation Per capita costs and first year trends were updated to reflect 2022 calendar year premiums, subsidies and more recent data.
+Medical carri er election assumptions were updated based on more recent data.
+Trend assum ptions to project future medica al costs after 2021-2022 were updated.